darek89/LearningGit/README.md

 # LearningGit
-Repository created to master Git
+Repository created to master Git using Civil repository